 - 10.1.
 Floor Area of Individual Rooms: Several standards within the ARH zone pertaining to assisted living facilities have minimum floor area standards.
-The plan should include a table that lists each room with the unit number, room type and gross floor area so that compliance with each standard can be determined. - 10.2.
+The plan should include a table that lists each room with the unit number, room type and gross floor area so that compliance with each standard can be determined.
+The Architectural Plans have been revised accordingly.
+The plan complies. - 10.2.
 Building Architecture: The building contains brick and stone veneer and dark blue siding interspersed with rectangular windows on its front, rear and side elevations.
 Wood trellises are proposed along the façade in sections.
 Dormers are located along the sides of the buildings that are gabled and emerge from the hipped roof.
 Accessory structures such as the rear wall and trash enclosure are designed to match the proposed exterior of the building. - 10.3.
 Architectural Requirements for Assisted Living Facilities in the ARH Zone: §16-4.13f.1 contains architectural standards for assisted living facilities in the ARH zone.
 Conformance with these standards is indicated below: - 10.3.1.
 All assisted living families shall have a dual pitched, single ridge roof (such as gable, hip, gambrel or mansard roof): A dual pitched hipped roof is proposed.
 The plan complies. - 10.3.2.
 The roof shall contain a minimum pitch of one-foot vertical to eight feet horizontal: Additional information is required.
 Given the complexity of the roof and the number of roof pitches proposed, the applicant should provide a roof plan that indicates the roof pitch of each sloping portion of the roof so that conformance with the standard can be determined.
-Additional information is required - 10.3.3.
+Additional information is required.
+Sheet A2.41 (Overall Roof Plan) has been added to the Architectural Drawings set.
+The plan complies.

+10.3.3.
 No flat roof shall be permitted: No flat roofs are proposed.
 The plan complies.